 In 2016, the FDA issued a safety announcement about reports of serious, uncontrollable compulsive behavior with use of Abilify, including unusual urges to gamble, binge eat, shop and have sex.
 Both adults and children have developed these compulsive behaviors while taking the drug.

 The watchdog agency said the impulse-control problems were rare but could lead to harm if they go unrecognized.
 The FDA required the drug’s maker to add new warnings about the uncontrollable and excessive urges to the medication label.

 These impulse control problems have also been documented in medical literature.
 A case study in the International Journal of Neuropsychopharmacology described a 57-year-old man who started taking aripiprazole to treat bipolar disorder.
 Within a week of starting the drug, he developed an “unusual sexual desire.”

 He stopped taking the drug, and the desire went away after one week.
 When he started aripiprazole once again a year later, the hypersexuality came back, but it again went away after he stopped the drug.

 The same article described a 53-year-old woman with bipolar spectrum disorder who developed an increased urge to shop after she started taking aripiprazole.
 Her shopping compulsion persisted despite “drowsiness and loss of interest.”
 It disappeared two weeks after she stopped taking the drug.

-The authors of the study theorized that the drug stimulates dopamine receptors in brain regions that are associated with impulse control and addiction.
+The authors of the study theorized that the drug stimulates increases in the dopamine receptor activity in brain regions that are associated with impulse control and addiction.